Professional Reporting Guidelines for KFF Staff and Freelance Journalists:

 These standards are not intended to discourage reporters from cultivating sources who are wary of publicity.
 Such informants can be invaluable.
 But the information they provide can often be verified with sources willing to be named, from documents, or both.
 We should make efforts to obtain such verification.
 Relying on unnamed sources should be a last resort, subject to the following guidelines:

-• When it is appropriate, reporters should identify the way in which the information was collected — by means of an interview, news release, email, social media post, or a user comment.
-Comments gleaned from social media or on a website should be used extremely sparingly and only as a last resort, when the content is vital and a source cannot be identified or is not available for an interview.
+- When it is appropriate, reporters should identify the way in which the information was collected — by means of an interview, news release, email, social media post, or a user comment.
+Comments gleaned from social media or on a website should be identified as such and every effort should be made to reach and confirm an attribution as part of the newsgathering process.

 Access

-KFF Health News does not enter into nondisclosure agreements or make deals in exchange for access.
+KFF does not enter into nondisclosure agreements or make deals in exchange for access.
 When negotiating with publicists, for instance, we do not make promises regarding publication, placement, or angle of approach.
-That such deals are commonplace does not make them acceptable at KFF Health News.
 It is permissible to discuss, in general terms, the scope and direction of the coverage we have in mind.
 It should be clear, however, that the ultimate placement and angle are for reporters and editors to decide.
 This practice does not prohibit us from agreeing to delay publication of information provided under embargo.

 Precision

 We live and work in a media environment suffused with hyperbole.
-It is KFF Health News’ intention to stand distinctly apart from that world and speak straightforwardly to readers.
+It is our intention to stand distinctly apart from that world and speak straightforwardly to readers.

 Fabrication of any type is unacceptable.
 We do not create composite characters.
 As a practice, we do not use pseudonyms.
 In extremely rare cases, the editor‐in‐chief can approve their use.
 We do not exaggerate sourcing (a single source is a “source,” not “sources”).
 We do not manufacture, embroider, or distort quotes, whether in text or in the video and audio clips posted on our website.